vicramon/ember-tutorial/chapters/editing-a-lead-part-ii.md

 Now we see those route hooks coming in handy!
 On `activate` we get the `LeadController` and set `isEditing` to true.
 On `deactivate` we do the opposite.
 And boom, we're done.

-We could do one last thing for clarity: we could add `isEditing` to the `LeadController` and default it to false.
+We could do one last thing for clarity -- add `isEditing` to the `LeadController` and default it to false.

 ```coffee
 # app/assets/javascripts/controllers/lead.js.coffee